PooyehA/Deep-LASI/docs/source/documentation.rst

    :header: "Format", "Data Types"
    :widths: 15, 200

-   *.mdat,   "File containing the extracted or imported traces" *.tdat,  "File containing the mapping information" *.xxx,   "File containing simulated traces"
+   *.mat,   "File containing the extracted or imported traces" *.tdat,  "File containing the mapping information" *.npz,   "File containing simulated traces"

-Files ending with *.mdat contain extracted or imported traces.
-Mdat-Files are the standard format by *Deep-LASI*.
+Files ending with *.mat contain extracted or imported traces.
+Mat-Files are the standard format by *Deep-LASI* using the MATLAB Data format.
 - description --> connection with Matlab file format
 - description of save data structure
 - requirements for data sets to be imported ...

 Files ending with *.tdat are generated after mapping different detection channels.
 They contain information on potential changes with respect to translational and rotational offsets as well as differences in magnification.
 Mapping files are generated before trace extraction usually via a separate movie with calibration pattern and used for matching single-molecule co-localizations between different channels.

-Files ending with *.XXX --> description Simon about his simulated Datasets ?
+Files ending with *.npz refer to simulated single-molecule traces as described in :doc:`simulation` --> description Simon about his simulated Datasets ?

 Exported Data Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~